perrinromney/Teams_Status/README.md

 # Teams_Status
 Displays TKinter window Green if not in call and red if in call on teams.

-This project borrows heavily from the work done by Alex Reed on areed1192/ms-graph-python-client.
+This project borrows heavily from the work done by Alex Reed (Sigma Coding) on areed1192/ms-graph-python-client.
 All credit for development should go to him.

 From his project, most scopes were deleted and the API version was altered to "beta" instead of "v1.0".
 A presence class was written in the format of his other classes and all other classes were removed.